7 Jovial Books Where The Guy Falls In Love First

 4. The Wall of Winnipeg and Me

-Then a month later, he happens to show up at her doorstep and proposes to her to rejoin the job.
-Then the story goes from there.
+Then, a month later, he shows up at her doorstep and proposes that she rejoin the job.
+Then, the story goes from there.
 Aiden, the guy, falls first in this book.
 I was emotional and happy at the same time while reading it.
 The story takes a long time to finish the banter and develop the chemistry.
 I highly recommend it if you are down for a very slow burn.

 The Wall of Winnipeg and Me